-Dr. Hsieh will be responsible for conducting the evaluation and determining the performance of the NPD START surface coatings at the University of Arizona.
-He will participate in the science analysis of ASPERA-4 data.
+Dr. Hsieh will participate in the science analysis of ASPERA-4 data.

 Dr. Bill R. Sandel will be a Co-Investigator and is a Senior Research Scientist at the Lunar and Planetary Laboratory of the University of Arizona.
 Dr. Sandel served as PI for the UV intensifiers in the Auroral Imager for Viking and the EUV Imager on IMAGE.
 Dr Sandel is a CoI on UVS/Voyager, UVS/EUV/Galileo, and ASPERA-3/Mars Express.
 He has also developed advanced photon-counting array detectors for eight Shuttle experiments and an EUV-FUV telescope for study of the Jupiter system and stars.